 When you're installing recessed downlights in your ceilng, it creates a challenge as you shouldn't cut around thermal insulation.
-Cutting around themal insulation was a standard practice in the early days of recessed downlight installations as it was your only option.
+Cutting around thermal insulation was a standard practice in the early days of recessed downlight installations as it was your only option.
 If you do this your home or building will not be energy efficient as valuable heat will escape through the hole of the downlight.
 A downlight can act like a chimney and draw out warm, rising air from a room, up into the cold space above, the effect would be considerably worse in upper floors containing lofts.

 This poses the question: Can I put loft insulation over downlights?
 The answer to this used be no, but with the arrival of the loft lid you can now have an energy efficient and safe lighting installation the meets the latest Building Regulations.
 The loft lid creates a barrier between the downlight and the thermal insulation.
 The insulation can then be laid over the loft lid and packed to the sides if necessary.

 Loft caps or loft lids for downlights can be used with either fire rated or non fire rated downlights.
-When used with a non fire rated downlight they will also provide fire protection, so they're better suited with fire rated downlights.
+When used with a non fire rated downlight the Loft Leg version doesn't provide fire protection, so they're better suited with fire rated downlights.
 Fire rated downlights are recommended in homes, more information about whether you need to have fire rated downlights is available here.